-This past weekend Drew and I went to San Diego to celebrate our friend’s recent engagement <3 On Saturday evening we enjoyed some of the best sushi we have ever had at Harney Sushi (check in on Yelp or FourSquare for a FREE small sake!), and on Sunday, once everyone was up and running, we went out for brunch at Hob Nob Hill, which was featured on Diners, Drive-Ins and Dives.
+This past weekend Drew and I went to San Diego to celebrate our friend’s recent engagement.
+On Saturday evening we enjoyed some of the best sushi we have ever had at Harney Sushi (check in on FourSquare for an AWESOME sake deal!), and on Sunday, once everyone was up and running, we went out for brunch at Hob Nob Hill, which was featured on Diners, Drive-Ins and Dives.
 It was absolutely delicious and they serve complimentary coffee!
 Gotta love that.

-After debating various activities for us to embark on that afternoon, our friends settled on taking us to hike to the famous “Potato Chip,” which is a super thin slab of rock that, you guessed it, looks like an awesome, giant potato chip!
-The Potato Chip sits atop Mount Woodson, which is about 40 minutes North East of San Diego.
+After debating various activities for us to embark on that afternoon, our friends settled on taking us to hike to the famous “Potato Chip Rock,” which is a super thin slab of rock that, you guessed it, looks like an awesome, giant potato chip!
+The PCR sits atop Mount Woodson, which is about 40 minutes North East of San Diego.

-Hiking down the trail is definitely a lot easier, and faster too.
-We thoroughly enjoyed our hike to the Potato Chip and recommend that you put it on your must-do list the next time you are in San Diego, we are definitely glad we did!
+Hiking down the trail is definitely a lot easier, and faster too, it took us maybe 30 minutes.
+We thoroughly enjoyed our hike to PCR and recommend that you put it on your must-do list the next time you are in San Diego, we’re definitely glad we did!